-Deferred taxation - Accelerated Capital Allowances Accelerated Total
+Deferred taxation - Accelerated Capital Allowances Total £'000 £'000 At 1 April 2021 240 240 Deferred tax credit in relation to capital allowances - De-recognised deferred tax assets (240) (240) At 31 March 2022 - -

-£'000 £'000

-At 1 April 2020 209 209

-Credit to profit and loss account 31 31

-At 31 March 2021 240 240

 Deferred tax in the financial statements is measured at the actual tax rates that are expected to apply to the income in the periods in which the timing differences are expected to reverse.
 As a Guernsey Utility Company regulated by GCRA, Guernsey Post Limited is subject to tax at 20% on its regulated income and 0% on its non-regulated income.
-Income from Guernsey land is also subject to the higher rate of income tax of 20%
+Income from Guernsey land is also subject to the higher rate of income tax of 20%.